 - Ambulatory Surgical Facility.
-Services and supplies furnished by an Ambulatory Surgical Facility.

-- Anesthetics.
-Anesthetics and their professional administration.

-- Attention Deficit Disorders.
-Treatment and prescription medication as deemed Medically Necessary for attention deficit disorders and behavioral disorders as shown in the Schedule of Benefits for Mental Health Conditions.

-- Autism Services.
-Certain treatment associated with autism spectrum disorder (ASD) for dependents from age two through age six.
-Coverage for ASD includes but is not limited to the following:

-- o Diagnosis of autism spectrum disorder;

-- o Treatment of autism spectrum disorder;

-- o Pharmacy care;

-- o Psychiatric care;

-- o Psychological care; and

-- o Therapeutic care.
+Services and supplies furnished by an Ambulatory Surgical Facility. - Anesthetics.
+Anesthetics and their professional administration. - Attention Deficit Disorders.
+Treatment and prescription medication as deemed Medically Necessary for attention deficit disorders and behavioral disorders as shown in the associated SBCs for Mental Health Conditions. - Autism Services.
+Certain treatment associated with autism spectrum disorder (ASD).
+Coverage for ASD includes but is not limited to the following: - o Diagnosis of autism spectrum disorder; - o Behavioral Health Treatment of autism spectrum disorder; - o Pharmacy care; - o Psychiatric care; - o Psychological care; and - o Therapeutic care.

 Treatment for ASD includes Applied Behavioral Analysis when provided or supervised by a board certified behavior analyst, licensed by the Board of Medicine, and billed by such behavior analyst, and the prescribing practitioner is independent of the provider of the Applied Behavioral Analysis.
-Coverage is subject to the annual benefit limitation for Applied Behavioral Analysis shown on the Schedule of Benefits.

 - Blood Plasma.
 Services and supplies required for the administration of blood transfusions, including blood, blood plasma, and plasma expanders, when not available to the Covered Person without charge. - Breast Reduction Surgery.
 Breast Reduction Surgery when Medically Necessary and not solely for Cosmetic or Reconstructive purposes. - Cervical Cancer Screening.
-Cervical cancer screening will be covered as listed in the Schedule of Benefits.
+Cervical cancer screening will be covered as listed in the associated SBCs.
 Covered procedures include: pap smear screening, liquid based cytology and Human Papilloma Virus ("HPV") detection methods for covered females with equivocal findings on cervical cytologic analysis that have been approved by the United States Food and Drug Administration. - Chiropractic Treatment.
-See Spinal Manipulation Treatment. - Clinical Trials for Cancer Treatment.
-Clinical trial cost means patient costs incurred during participation in a clinical trial when such a trial is conducted to study the effectiveness of a particular treatment of cancer where all of the following circumstances exist:
+See Spinal Manipulation Treatment. - Clinical Trials